MicrosoftDocs/visualstudio-docs/docs/extensibility/managing-project-loading-in-a-solution.md

  If the solution load manager is meant to manage only a few types of solution, the VSPackage can subscribe to solution load events (by calling <xref:Microsoft.VisualStudio.Shell.Interop.IVsSolution.AdviseSolutionEvents%2A>), and use the event handler for <xref:Microsoft.VisualStudio.Shell.Interop.IVsSolutionLoadEvents.OnBeforeOpenSolution%2A> to activate the solution load manager.

- If the solution load manager is meant to manage only specific solutions, the activation information can be persisted as part of the solution file.
-To do this, call <xref:Microsoft.VisualStudio.Shell.Interop.IVsPersistSolutionProps.WriteSolutionProps%2A> for the pre-solution section.
+ If the solution load manager is meant to manage only specific solutions, the activation information can be persisted as part of the solution file by calling <xref:Microsoft.VisualStudio.Shell.Interop.IVsPersistSolutionProps.WriteSolutionProps%2A> for the pre-solution section.

  Specific solution load managers should deactivate themselves in the <xref:Microsoft.VisualStudio.Shell.Interop.IVsSolutionEvents.OnAfterCloseSolution%2A> event handler, in order not to conflict with other solution load managers.